mattvonrocketstein/mk.parse/README.md

 # About

 A makefile parser, mostly used for returning target-metadata.
-Includes details about prerequisites, doc-string extraction or interpolation, and also works with targets defined via `include`'ed files.
+Provides details about prerequisites, and doc-string extraction / interpolation, and also works with make-targets defined via `include`'ed files.
+For docstrings specifically, there's some ability to return raw markdown, and display rendered markdown output (with charmbracelet/glow).

+This tool is self-contained script that uses `uv` for dependencies, and [optionally runs via docker](#docker).
+For something a bit more involved that builds on it for more advanced reflection / automatic help capabilties, see the [compose.mk](https://robot-wranglers.github.io/compose.mk/) which uses this one.

 # Subcommands